systemsdk/docker-nginx-php-laravel/docs/commands.md

 This document describing commands that can be used in local shell or inside laravel container shell.

 ## Local shell (Makefile)
-This environment comes with "Makefile" and it allow to simplify using some functionality.
+This environment comes with "Makefile" and it allows to simplify using some functionality.
 In order to use command listed bellow just use next syntax in your local shell: `make {command name}`.
 Next commands available for this environment:
 ```bash